 A plus sign (+) represents larger, faster, more dense, or older properties.

-Note how the following parameters or items are presented.
-For example, the first item, the 'Strong nuclear force,' if it was very slightly greater, would result in the effects described against the plus (+) sign; and if it was very slightly smaller, would result in the effects described against the minus (-) sign; and so on for each of the remaining items.
+Observe how the parameters or items in the table 'Sample of Fine-tuned Parameters' below are presented.
+For example, consider the first item, the 'Strong nuclear force.'
+If it was very slightly greater, it would result in the effects described against the plus (+) sign; and if it was very slightly smaller, it would lead to the effects described against the minus (-) sign; and the pattern continues for each of the remaining items.

 Strong nuclear force